 “I’m sorry.
 It’s just a shame for the knowledge of an ancient order to die.”

-“There was a question he always asked the student hopefuls who climbed this mountain that always stumped them.
+“There was a question he asked the hopefuls who climbed this mountain, and it always stumped them.
 They demanded an answer, and he gave them none, saying that he was no teacher of students.”

 “Ask me then?”

 “What is the only truth?”

 I sat there, puzzled.
 One truth?
 So many things are true.
 I could think of limitless facts.
 That I was a human.
 That objects were pulled to each other in a force related to mass.

 As the food cooked, I grew more frustrated.
 I couldn’t come up with one truth.
 I could think of a thousand!
 A million maybe!